ilies1511/ft_transcendence/README.md

 - [ ] Check how many modules we have.
 We have to have 7 major modules.
 - [ ] Update game end page.
 Fix it a bit, add corners back so it feels better.
 - [ ] Add notification on disconnect, when the player disconnects from the game.
-- [ ] Prevent spam clicking invite to the game to all users.
+- [ ] Prevent spam clicking invite to the game to all users. (localstorage and map)
 - [ ] Fix mobile menu